Looking for the Top Things To Do in New York City?

 Exhibits

 Aside from the fact that you get to wander around inside this historic place, Ellis Island has some wonderful exhibits on display.
 There is an exhibit showcasing some of the personal items people brought with them to America.
-These items are things that have been donated by family members of those that passed through here to become citizens.
-Many of the items on display were clothing because for some, that’s all they had with them.

 Another interesting room had on display currency from all over the world.
 Everyone passing through Ellis Island had to exchange their foreign currency for American money.